Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 `input` creates an input node.
 The arguments specify the [Reference](#user-content-reference) to the input.

 The optional `format` argument forces the file format, if needed.
+This can be either a format name or format extension.
+That is, the leading dot character (`.`) is optional.

 The optional `api` argument specifies an API value to enhance the handling of instances and properties.
 Specifying a non-nil API overrides the default API.